PromptAI/promptdialog/docs/basic_concepts.md

 The intent template exists for the purpose of reusing intents.
 There are a few standard intents in conversation design, such as confirmation, denial and appreciation.
 Repeatedly constructing the same kind of intents is time consuming and error prone.
 Intent template is here to solve this problem.
 We can save an intent to be reused as a template and add it to the intent list.

 ### Entity Template
-For the same reason, there are standard entities that are commonly used accross different projects.
+For the same reason, there are standard entities that are commonly used across different projects.
 A set of predefined entities are stored in the system for quick references.

 ### Response Template
 The response list exists for the reuse of responses.
 We often encounter repeated responses in conversations, such as goodbye, calling the same webhook, and thanks.
 We can save the response to be reused as an response template and add it to the response list.
 When we need to use this response elsewhere in the project, we can directly refer the saved response.
 You are strongly recommended to use the response list as much as possible.